aldor007/GravityRing/README.md

 # GravityRing
 Simply gravity simulation.
-It value of  velocity and position  by  using methods
+It calculate value of  velocity and position  by  using methods
 * Runge Kutta 4
 * Euler
 * Verlet Velocity